elvina-s/meal-planner-node/README.md

 ## What is it made with?

 Node, React and MongoDB Atlas.
-The frontend (React) you can find in other repository: https://github.com/elvina-s/meal-planner-node-frontend.git.
+The code for the frontend (React) part you can find in other repository: https://github.com/elvina-s/meal-planner-node-frontend.git.

 ## Installation